mmomtchev/velitherm/README.md

 const P1 = velitherm.pressureFromAltitude(500, 1017, 25);
 console.log('Pressure at 500m = ', Math.round(P1), 'hPa');

-// Compute the new relative humidity of the air parcel at this pressure const w1 = velitherm.relativeHumidity(q, P1, 20);
-console.log('Relative humidity after rising to 500m = ', Math.round(w1), '%');

 // Take into account the adiabatic cooling const T1 = 25 - 500 * velitherm.gamma;
 console.log('The new temperature of the air parcel at 500m = ', T1, '°C');

+// Compute the new relative humidity of the air parcel at this pressure and temperature const w1 = velitherm.relativeHumidity(q, P1, T1);
+console.log('Relative humidity after rising to 500m = ', Math.round(w1), '%');

 // If the air parcel has reached 100% humidity, there is condensation if (w1 < 100) {